-These mineral resources are in addition to mineral reserves.
-Estimated using prices of \$1,450 per ounce of gold.
+1 Mineral resources exclude those mineral resources converted to mineral reserves.
+Mineral resources that are not mineral reserves do not have demonstrated economic viability.
+Estimated using prices of \$1,500 per ounce of gold.
 Mineral resources are modelled to a minimum mining width and reported above economic cut-off grade.

-Mineral resource estimates for the Bell Creek mine were prepared under the supervision of, or were reviewed by Alain Mainville, P.Geo, and Eric Lachapelle, P.Eng., as Qualified Persons as that term is defined in NI 43-101.
+2 Mineral resource estimates for the Bell Creek mine were prepared under the supervision of, or were reviewed by Alain Mainville, P.Geo, and Eric Lachapelle, P.Eng., as Qualified Persons, as that term is defined in NI 43-101.

-block model was classified into measured, indicated, and inferred confidence categories depending on the location of the block relative to the number of drillhole intersections available to estimate each block, as well as other factors affecting confidence in the estimate.
+Three dimensional geological interpretations, based on a nominal cut-off grade and a minimum mining width, were carried out.
+Grade was estimated into these geological domains using capped composite data, multiple search passes and an inverse distance squared grade interpolation method.
+The block model was classified into measured, indicated, and inferred confidence categories depending on the location of the block relative to the number of drillhole intersections available to estimate each block, as well as other factors affecting confidence in the estimate.